-Ovarian cysts typically occur most frequently during a female's reproductive years (childbearing years).
-However, ovarian cysts may affect a woman of any age.
-In some cases, ovarian cysts cause pain and bleeding.
-If the cyst is over 5cm in diameter, it may need to be surgically removed.
+Generally, there are no signs or symptoms, but, in some cases, ovarian cysts can cause pain and bleeding.
+If the cyst is over 5 centimeters in diameter, it may need to be surgically removed.

-- A cyst is a closed sac-like structure like a blister.
-It consists of liquid, gaseous, or semi-solid substance.
+- A cyst is a closed sac-like structure similar to a blister.

 - In most ovarian cyst cases, they will cause no signs or symptoms.